aat-dev/css-styleguide/README.md

     }
 }
 ```
+#### Example:
-*Rewriting our previous BEM example with our brand new mixins:*
+Rewriting our previous BEM example with our brand new mixins:

 ```
 .navigation{